 “Gonna fight, gonna fight, gonna egg raid tonight!” — Egg Raid on Mojo!

-Luckily the fried chicken sandwich was on the menu at American Sardine Bar this year, so we paired that with a couple pickled eggs in honor of “Egg Man.”
-We elected to drink craft beer, once again, instead of Heinekens though.
+Chef DeMarco made sure to have the awesome fried chicken sandwich on the menu at American Sardine Bar for our event this year, so we pair that with a couple pickled eggs in honor of “Egg Man.”
+We elected to drink Two Roads beers, once again, instead of Heinekens though.

 Entree #2: Mac & Cheese